What do I have to do when getting EI?

 - look for work and follow up on jobs that Service Canada tells you about

-- send in weekly reports
+- send in reports every 2 weeks

 - report any income that you get

-Employment support measures
+Employment support programs

-- are getting EI
+- are getting EI,

-What is a job search?
+What’s a job search?

 A job search includes: